AtidaTech/contentful-cli-migrations/README-migrations.md

 }
 ```

-In this case, we would take a referencedEntry object, from its sys.id, and we would use that for some manipulation.
+In this case, we would take a referenced Entry object, from its sys.id, and we would use that for some manipulation.
-In this example, it would work well inside `transforEntries`, to take the referenced object and extract the first
+In this example, it would work well inside `transformEntries`, for example to take read the referenced entry and extract
-and last name of the author.
+the first and last name of the author.

 But the `makeRequest` doesn't stop there.
 It allows you to perform also editing or deleting Entries, and that can be
 very dangerous.
 And it is somehow different from what we have seen before, for two reasons:

-1. Differently from the `transforEntries`, the request is a raw API call, hence it's not structured inside a method that
+1. Differently from the `transformEntries`, the request is a raw API call, hence it's not structured inside a method that
    would work inside the framework.
 It does not have built-in fail over, error management or even basic checks.
 2. The API calls are performed **before** the migration runs.
 Especially if editing some data, this means that if we
    abort the migration (or it fails), the modified data will still remain modified.
-So that the edit/add values should
+So when editing or adding values,
-   always be some sort of idempotent action (like adding the full name to a new field from first or last name).
+   we should always use some sort of idempotent action (like adding the full name to a new field from first or last name).

-See in details `{ makeRequest }`: https://github.com/contentful/contentful-migration/blob/master/README.md#context
+See in details `{ makeRequest }` on the official documentation: https://github.com/contentful/contentful-migration/blob/master/README.md#context

 If you want to see the makeRequest in action, try this: